SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 Environmental variables have the potential to affect attention positively or negatively; they can help us stay focused on the material or distract us from it to pay attention to other things.
 These variables can be sounds, images, movements, among others.
 Colors are a crude example of a variable that can be both positive and negative: if we see keywords highlighted in red in a text, we maintain focus on the text.
 However, if we had dozens of colorful drawings around the text, they would grab our attention more, diverting us from reading.
 It is important to manage variables so that they are on the positive side of the scale, helping rather than distracting.

 A more subtle variable is the mental challenge posed by the material.
 Depending on the level of difficulty, attention varies.
 If we deal with very complex material that is beyond our reach, not understanding a large part of it, it will be impossible to concentrate.
 Similarly, material that is easy and/or already familiar may also lead to a loss of attention because the brain does not need to work at 100%.
-Ideally, you should maintain a work pace that requires effort, with challenging but not unattainable material.
+Ideally, we should maintain a work pace that requires effort, with challenging but not unattainable material.

 #### A.3.1.2 Cognitive Loads